Lee Health: More COVID-19 positives not necessarily indicative of coronavirus comeback

 This no-appointment-necessary testing can help isolate those who will not see dramatic health deterioration if positive and give the state a better idea of how many cases there actually are.

 “Don’t be surprised if we see a spike in the number of cases in the coming weeks.
-It doesn’t necessarily mean that the virus is making a comeback,” said President and CEO of Lee Health Dr. Larry Antonucci Wednesday afternoon.
+It doesn’t necessarily mean that the virus is making a comeback,” Lee Heath President Dr. Larry Antonucci said.
 “Testing is becoming more prevalent and, with the state’s opening of collection sites in Southwest Florida, our community has more access to testing than ever.
 These will allow us to better understand the spread of the virus in our community, but remember that more tests do not automatically mean more spread of the virus.”

 As Antonucci said, an increase in positive cases may not necessarily mean the virus is spreading at a more rapid pace.
 He still cautioned the public to remain vigilant about hygiene and social distancing.